Do you ever visit a website and wish you could just tell it to stop tracking you or storing data?

 This is a powerful way to manage cookies, improve your privacy, and take control of your Browse data.

-Block Cookies and Site Data for a Specific Site in Firefox
+Block Cookies And Site Data For Specific Site In Firefox

 Cookies and site data are an essential part of the modern web, but they can also be used for extensive tracking.